arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 It will require you to fill in basic information under the `General` tab.
 The important information will be the IP address of the Modbus TCP compatible device to communicate.
 Other properties can be defined on the preference and project requirement if applicable.

-If you have added a General Modbus Node defining Opta™ as a Modbus TCP Master initially and unchecked the Master role later, the Node option will stay.
+If you have added a General Modbus Node defining Opta™ as a Modbus TCP Master initially and unchecked the Client role later, the Node option will stay.
 However, the Node's configuration field will change and request for a Modbus address within the `1 ...
 247` range.

 #### PLC IDE Modbus Custom Editor
 <br></br>